Everson Teen Arts Council

 - Discuss an experience you’ve had working as part of a group.
 What was your role?
 Were there any problems or conflicts?
 If so, how were they resolved?

-Applications must be received by July 1.
-Applicants will be contacted for an interview and selected by July 15.
-The first session is August 10.
+Applications must be received by September 15.
+Applicants will be contacted for an interview and selected by September 19.
+The first session begins October 5.

 ETAC members will receive a complimentary one-year membership to the Museum.